theodds/2023-Statistical-Modelling-II/README.md

 1. For mathematics questions, I'm fine with you turning in hand-written solutions, provided that you answer the questions using complete sentences.
-   Answers should not consist of just of long strings of calculations with no comments; you need to explain what you are doing.
+   Answers should not consist of just long strings of calculations with no comments; you need to explain what you are doing.

 2. For data analysis or coding questions, I expect results to be typed up with